tensorpack/tensorpack/docs/tutorial/trainer.md

 Tensorpack has implemented some other distributed trainers using TF's native API, but TensorFlow is not actively supporting its distributed training features, and its native distributed performance isn't very good even today.
-Therefore those trainers are not actively maintained and are __not recommended for use__.
+Therefore those trainers are not maintained and are __not recommended for use__.